Data Quality Metric Library

 Consequence of Poor Quality Data

-Poor data will impact the results of the ONRC Cost Efficiency Performance Measures.
+Poor data will impact the results of the ONRC and ONF Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric